vtest-bbates/validic_coding_test/README.md

 At Validic we help our customers by standarizing third party data.

-The problem:
+## The problem:

-Please write an application that uses the [Github Jobs API](https://jobs.github.com/api) to help show jobs that are broken down by city and then by position type (full-time/part-time).
-Please use Ruby, Java (or other JVM-based language) or Go.
+Please write a web application that uses the [Github Jobs API](https://jobs.github.com/api) to help show jobs that are broken down by city and language.
+While you can use any language or framework you want, please note that at Validic our UIs are using frameworks like React and Angular.

-The cities we care about are:
+### The cities we care about are:

 - Boston
 - San Francisco